-For information on more fine-grained control of ignored items, see the section called "Ignoring Universioned Items".
+For information on finer-grained control of ignored items, see the section called "Ignoring Unversioned Items".

-'''

 enable-auto-props

-'''

 This instructs Subversion to automatically set properties on newly added or imported files.
-The default value is no, so set this to yes to enable Auto-props.
+The default value is no, so set this to yes to enable this feature.
 The auto-props section of this file specifies which properties are to be set on which files.